-When searching for online lenders, it’s important that they offer the type of loan you’re interested in, like a VA loan, USDA loan, FHA, or other loan.
+When searching for online lenders, it’s important that they offer the type of loan you’re interested in, like a VA loan, USDA loan, FHA, or other loans.
 Not every lender has the same product offerings.

 Conduct research on the lenders you find to ensure that they have experience in the industry, good customer service, and no hidden fees.

-A good lender will always be transparent about the costs and fees involved in securing a mortgage, and be willing to walk you through the process.
+A good lender will always be transparent about the costs and fees involved in securing a mortgage and be willing to walk you through the process.